stehrn/twelve_factor/README.md

 We decided to run things as a multi node pattern, this is achieved by putting the containers into separate deployments.

-All Kubernetes objects can are defined in YAML files that describe all the components and configurations of the app. [mood-app.yaml](docker/mood-app.yaml) defines our mood application, it has the following objects for redis:
+All Kubernetes objects can be defined in YAML files, [mood-app.yaml](docker/mood-app.yaml) describe all the components and configurations of the app, it has the following objects for redis:

 * [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) with a single container derived from the `redis:6.0.3-alpine` image
 * [ClusterIP (default) service](https://kubernetes.io/docs/concepts/services-networking/service/) exposing port 6379 - ClusterIP makes the service only reachable from within the cluster, which is all we need for mood service to connect to redis